Chan Buddhism: Sudden and gradual enlightenment

+Painting of Shakyamuni Buddha sitting in meditation and remaining unmoved, while Buddhist disciples are grouped around a dragon, composed at its appearance.
+Ming dynasty (1368-1644), China.

 In Chan Buddhism two main views on the way to enlightenment are discernible, namely sudden and gradual enlightenment.

 Early Chan recognized the "transcendence of the body and mind", followed by "non-defilement [of] knowledge and perception", or sudden insight into the true nature (jianxing) followed by gradual purification of intentions.

 In the 8th century, Chan history was effectively refashioned by Shenhui, who created a dichotomy between the so-called East Mountain Teaching or "Northern School", led by Yuquan Shenxiu, and his own line of teaching, which he called the "Southern school".
 Shenhui placed Huineng into prominence as the sixth Chan-patriarch, and emphasized sudden enlightenment, as opposed to the concurrent Northern School's alleged gradual enlightenment.
 According to the sudden enlightenment propagated by Shenhui, insight into true nature is sudden; thereafter there can be no misunderstanding anymore about this true nature.

 In the Platform Sutra, the dichotomy between sudden and gradual is reconciled.
 Guifeng Zongmi, fifth-generation successor to Shenhui, also softened the edge between sudden and gradual.
 In his analysis, sudden awakening points to seeing into one's true nature, but is to be followed by a gradual cultivation to attain Buddhahood.

 This gradual cultivation is also recognized by Dongshan Liangjie (Japanese Tōzan), who described the five ranks of enlightenment.

 Esoteric and exoteric transmission

 According to Borup the emphasis on 'mind to mind transmission' is a form of esoteric transmission, in which "the tradition and the enlightened mind is transmitted face to face".
 Metaphorically this can be described as the transmission from a flame from one candle to another candle, or the transmission from one vein to another.
 Exoteric transmission requires "direct access to the teaching through a personal discovery of one's self.
 This type of transmission and identification is symbolized by the discovery of a shining lantern, or a mirror."

+While Chan tradition generally stresses the importance of transmission, there have also been examples of Chan masters who never received dharma transmission and did not belong to any formal lineage, such as Hanshan Deqing, Zibo Zhenke, and Yunqi Zhuhong.
+Such masters were said to have acquired "wisdom without teachers."